barnesgroupICL/Driftfusion/README.md

 To get started do the following:

-1. If your new to GitHub it is highly recommended that you download GitHub desktop at: https://desktop.github.com/ You can simply download Driftfusion standalone as a folder but you won’t easily be able to synch to the latest version.
+1. If you are new to GitHub it is highly recommended that you download GitHub desktop at: https://desktop.github.com/ You can simply download Driftfusion standalone as a folder but you won’t easily be able to synch to the latest version.

 2. Fork the Driftfusion GitHub repository (project).
 Instructions can be found here: https://help.github.com/en/articles/fork-a-repo

 3. Navigate to your repository/project folder in MATLAB.

+4. Type 'initialise_df' into the command prompt.
+This adds the subfolders and associated functions to the file path.

-4. The parameters class PC defines all the parameters for your device.
-Create a parameters object by typing:
+5. The parameters class PC defines all the parameters for your device.
+You can edit the parameters directly in pc and create  a parameters object by typing:

 `par = pc;`

-The default parameters simulate an inverted PEDOT/perovskite/PCBM stack.
 The  names of properties and their units are given in the commented code in the PC class.

-5. Get equilibrium solutions – type:
+6. A more user-friendly way of defining your device is to use the .csv files contained in the '/input_files' folder.
+For example, to create a parameters object with default parameters to simulate an inverted PEDOT/perovskite/PCBM stack type:

+`par = pc('input_files/pcbm.csv');`

+It is recommended to duplicate the existing csv files to define your own device and use Excel or Open Office to edit them.
+Ensure that the material name given in the 'stack' column matches with one of the materials in the Index of Refraction library if you wish to use the Beer-Lambert optical model.

+7. Obtain equilibrium solutions for your device by typing:

 `soleq = equilibrate(par)`

 Inside soleq are 4 solutions.
 For perovskites you should generally use soleq.i_sr (i = ion and sr = surface recombination).

-6. Try running a JV using:
+8. Try running a JV using:

-`JV = doJV(soleq.i_sr, 1e-2, 100, 1, 1, 0, 1.4, 2)`
+`JV = doJV(soleq.i_sr, 1e-2, 100, 1, 1, 0, 1.4, 3)`

 The various input arguments are discussed in the comments of each code.
-At any time you can plot the JV using plotJV(JVsol).
+At any time you can plot the JV using dfplot.JV(JVsol,3).
 Try using doJV as a model for writing functions of your own.

+The example script shows you how to produce two devices with different transport layers and scan current-voltage scans at 50 mVs-1 for each.

 Good luck!